wtPLSQL/wtPLSQL/docs/README.md

 wtPLSQL has a different focus than utPLSQL V3.
 More information is available [in this link](utPLSQL-V3-Comparison).

+## How does wtPLSQL compare to utPLSQL V1 or utPLSQL V2?

+utPLSQL V2 is an extension of utPLSQL V1.
+Since utPSQL V2 is being replaced by utPLSQL V3, neither utPLSQL V2 or utPLSQL V1 are good choices for starting a new software testing implementation.

+The goal of wtPLSQL has been to implement the basic/core functionality of utPLSQL V2 while preserving the the programming investment in the assertion API (utAssert.eq, utAssert.isnotnull, etc.).
+The additional functionality of utPLSQL V2 that is not included in the wtPLSQL core will be added through optionally installed modules (also known as add-ons).

+More information is available [in this link](utPLSQL-V2-Comparison).

 ## Demonstrations and Examples

 [Under Construction](demo/README.md)